robertoAHenkel/aaron/002-build-knowledgebase.md

-## Challenge 2: Create Knowledge Base - "The Library Builder" 📚
+# Challenge 2: Create Knowledge Base - "The Library Builder" 📚

-**Mission:**  Welcome back!
-For your second mission, you'll step into the role of "The Library Builder".
+**Mission:**  For your second mission, you'll step into the role of "The Library Builder".
 Aaron the intern needs a brain, and that brain will be a knowledge base of the content you scraped and extracted in the first challenge.
 In this challenge, you'll learn how to ingest this data into [Firestore](https://cloud.google.com/firestore/docs/overview), break it down into manageable pieces (chunks), create dense text embeddings, store these embeddings and finally make them searchable.
 This process will transform raw text into a searchable, AI-ready knowledge base.

 In case you have never worked with text embeddings and RAG before, or you need a refresher check out [our documentation](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en).

-**Learning Objectives:**

-*   **Chunking Strategies:** Explore different techniques to divide large documents into smaller, semantically meaningful chunks.
-Understand how chunk size and overlap affect search relevance.
-*   **Embedding Creation:** Learn how text embeddings are generated using the Gemini API and their crucial role in semantic search.
-Grasp the concept of vector representations of text.
-*   **Embedding Storage:**  Get hands-on experience with storing embeddings in Firestore, which acts as our vector database for this lab.

 **Key Technologies & Concepts:**

-*   **Next.js:**  Building the frontend and backend logic for our indexing process.
 *   **Firestore:**  Utilizing Firestore as a document and vector database to store document chunks and their embeddings.
 *   **Gemini API (via `EmbeddingService`):**  Leveraging the Gemini API to generate embeddings for our document chunks.
 See `src/app/api/indexing/embedding.tsx` for implementation details.
 *   **Chunking Algorithms (`DocumentChunker`):** Implementing strategies to split documents into chunks.
 Examine `src/app/api/indexing/chunking.tsx` and `src/app/api/indexing/processing.tsx` for the chunking logic.